spark-156/leveling-education-framework/README.md

 The api is available under /api/v1

+## Accept-Language header
+This application has an `en` and `nl` translation.
+The by default returns the `nl` translation for all requests.
+If you wish to get the `en` version then you must set the `Accept-Language` header with `en` as its value.
+It will currently respond with a `501` error because there are no translations yet.
+But this is something to keep in mind later.

+This Accept-Language header applies for all api routes.
 ## HBO-I
 ### Description
 Getting an up to date version of the hbo-i.json file under /app/data